Christmas Tree Buying Guide

 With quality in mind, the best time to buy an artificial Christmas tree is technically whenever it's being offered at the right price.
 You can depend on all artificial trees to be at their most affordable when distributors are trying to move their excess inventory.

-These times vary throughout the year, and typically include:
+These times vary throughout the year, but typically include:

 Black Friday